luizbgomide/sovereign/rules.md

 - **Chase**: They’ll [chase](#chases-and-pursuit) the fleeing Characters.
 - **Ignore**: They continue with what they were doing before encountering the party.

-Denizens immediately turning to combat should be *rare*, reserved for mindless undead, guardian automatons, or creatures defending their young.
+Intelligent denizens immediately turning to combat should be *rare*.
 More often, they'll retreat to gather allies and create an overwhelming advantage, forcing the Characters to withdraw.

 ## Parley